Bintanath: Death and burial

 Despite her being Ramesses' first daughter, she was actually one of the few children who outlived their long-lived father.
 She was depicted on a statue usurped by Merenptah.
 She died during the reign of her brother Merneptah and was buried in the tomb QV71 in the Valley of the Queens.

 The tomb is described by Lepsius (number 4).
 The name of Bintanath is given in slightly different spellings in the tomb.
-Bintanath is shown before Osiris and Nephtys.
+Bintanath is shown before Osiris and Nephthys.
 Both gods say: "I grant you a place of repose in the land of righteousness."
-Queen Bintanath is depicted with her daughter, who is not named.
+Queen Bintanath is depicted together with a “King’s Daughter,” who is believed to be a manifestation of her own soul.
 Bintanath's sarcophagus was later usurped by a man.